ut-amrl/codebotler/README.md

 ![CodeBotler Web Interface](docs/assets/images/et_gif.gif)

 CodeBotler is a system that converts natural language task descriptions into robot-agnostic programs that can be executed by general-purpose service mobile robots.
-RoboEval is a benchmark designed for evaluating Large Language Models (LLMs) in the context of code generation for mobile robot service tasks.
+It includes a benchmark (RoboEval) designed for evaluating Large Language Models (LLMs) in the context of code generation for mobile robot service tasks.

 This project consists of two key components:
 * [CodeBotler](#codebotler-deploy-quick-start-guide): This system features a web interface designed for generating general-purpose service mobile robot programs, along with a ROS (Robot Operating System) Action client for deploying these programs on a robot.
 It offers the flexibility to explore the code generation capabilities of CodeBotler in two ways: as a standalone system without a robot, as illustrated in the figure above, or by actual deployment on a real robot.